This post has already been read 8219 times!

 How a Network Can Be Your Best Defense in the Face of Mother Nature’s Fury

 Hurricane Florence is currently bearing down on the East Coast of the United States, threatening supply chains into and out of the eastern seaboard.
 It’s not the first, and it won’t be the last.

 Natural disasters spare no country, no individual and especially no global business.
 Whether the risk of an adverse weather event is high or low, companies need to be prepared before disaster strikes. , over the past 20 years, global climate related disasters are on the rise with US, China, India, Philippines and Indonesia recording the most events.The UN estimates that economic losses – including earthquakes and tsunamis – is between US$250 billion and US$300 billion annually. - Melis Jones @onenetwork Click To Tweet

-On 3 July of this year, Japan was hit by Typhoon Prapiroon.
+On July 3, 2018, Japan was hit by Typhoon Prapiroon.
 Multiple areas saw record breaking rain fall with some areas receiving more than 39 inches of rain.
 Ultimately, Eight million people were ordered to evacuate their homes.